wncc/learners-space/Machine Learning/Week2/README.md

 * Checkout this great **[article](https://medium.com/data-science-bootcamp/understand-the-softmax-function-in-minutes-f3a59641e86d)** on Softmax basics.

 Basically, the softmax function takes in a vector of real values as input, and generates a probability vector as the output.
 The dimension of this vector is the same as the number of classes for classification, and hence a single vector element having higher value than the rest of the vector elements helps us to classify the input vector (representative of an image, text, etc.) into a class.

+### Naive Bayes Classifier
+'''Naive Bayes''' classifiers refer to a set of classification algorithms that share one underlying assumption, every pair of features being classified is independent of the other.

+Let's understand what this means.
+Generally we would like to classify an n<sup>th</sup> dimensional vector of input variables (can be discrete or continuous) into one of various classes.
+We can imagine this vector to represent our binary input data for instance where each element of the vector is a boolean.
+The Naive Bayes algorithms assume that the probability of one of those input variables (say the k<sup>th</sup> element of the vector) equaling a particular value, is independent of the value of the other input variables.

+This may not seem very useful but what this does is it immensely reduces the training space as now we can train for each input feature independently.
+This allows us to feasibly set up a classifier based on Bayes rule.

+* This **article(https://www.geeksforgeeks.org/naive-bayes-classifiers/)** will walk you through a solved example of applying the Naive Bayes algorithm for predictive & classification tasks.
+Towards the end, it also has code for implementing the Naive Bayes classifier available in```sklearn``` for the ''Iris dataset''.
+* Implementing algorithms from scratch is a good way to consolidate your understanding about various specifics of the algorithm.
+Here is a **tutorial(https://chrisalbon.com/machine_learning/naive_bayes/naive_bayes_classifier_from_scratch/)** to help you implement a Naive Bayes classifier from scratch in Python by creating your very own toy dataset.
+Once you are familiar, you could extent this to more complex datasets.

 ## Exploratory Data Analysis